poseidon-framework/poseidon-framework.github.io/xerxes.md

 ##### Statistic input using YAML

 Each statistic defined in the `fstats` section of the YAML file, actually defines a loop over multiple populations in each statistic.
 In the example above, there are 6 F3-Statistics, each using a different combination of the input groups defined in each of the `a:`, `b:` and `c:` slots.
 There are also 100 (!)
 F4 statistics, following all combinations of 5x5x4x1 slots defined in `a:`, `b:`, `c:` and `d:`.
-This makes it very convenient to loop over statistics.

 ##### Ascertainment (experimental feature)

 In addition, every statistic section allows for a definition of an ascertainment specification, using a special key `ascertainment:`, which is optional.
 If given, you can specify an optional `outgroup`, a `reference` group in which to ascertain SNPs, and `lower` and `upper` allele frequency bounds.
 If specified, only SNPs for which the `reference` group has an allele frequency within the given bounds are used to compute the statistic (note that normalisation is still using all non-missing SNPs for that given statistic).
 If an `outgroup` is defined, then the outgroup-polarised derived allele frequency is used.
 If no `outgroup` is defined, then the minor allele frequency is used instead.
 If an outgroup is defined, any sites where the outgroup is polymorphic are treated as missing.

-You can save this into a text file, for example named `fstats_config.yaml`, and load it via `--statConfig fstats_config.yaml`.

 #### Output